pwr-ai/ai-department-website/content/en/home/interested.md

 ---

-If you’re interested in joining our group, send an email with your interests and CV to kio-opportunities@pwr.edu.pl
+If you’re interested in joining our group, send an email with your interests and CV to kio@pwr.edu.pl